Lehigraphy/concordat/spare.md

 The insides were…tiny.
 He had to move sideways, and still scraped his pauldron against Ott.

-They sit down, one by one, securing themselves to the seats.
+They sat down, one by one, securing themselves to the seats.
 They were slightly staggered, Zosef realized.
 So that their knees and legs meshed between each other, like cogs on a gear.

 The ramp rose with a whine of hydraulics.
 The sliver of electric light from the hangar crept thinner and thinner.

-Then it slammed shut with a metallic toll, sealing them into the red gloom reflecting from the worn floor.
+Then it slammed shut with a metallic toll, sealing them into the red gloom.
+Zosef saw his outline reflected from Kera's armor.

 Kera spoke.